 Occasionally, they would stop somewhere long enough for Susan to continue her education, (she was particularly fond of 20th Century Earth).
 There was the odd sojourn to alien worlds also and first meetings with classic villain’s – the Dalek’s.

 The Doctor’s character was uniquely multifaceted, in that he could be crotchety and cantankerous but could also be guiding and warm.
 Some of this came from Hartnell himself adjusting the character over the first few episodes.

 The very first episode - An Unearthly Child -1963, showed Susan’s teachers Ian and Barbara – from Coalhill School, following Susan home to a junkyard after school – as they were curious about her.
 There, they witnessed Susan go into an old police telephone box and met her crotchety old Grandad – The Doctor.
 Who then promptly kidnaps them both – to go along on their adventures, for the next 2 years.

-The first time the Tardis dematerialized, it was like the Doctor had spiked everyones tea – with acid, as the Tardis buckled and groaned and the lava lamp effects kicked in and everyone passed out.
-Thankfully, later journeys would be much more efficient and quicker.
+The first time the Tardis dematerialized, it was like the Doctor had spiked everyones tea with acid, as the Tardis buckled and groaned and the lava lamp effects kicked in and everyone passed out.
+Thankfully, later journeys would be much more efficient and quicker featuring the trademark noise.

 “Have you ever thought what it’s like to be wanderers in the Fourth Dimension?
 Have you?
 To be exiles?”
 First Doctor – An Unearthly Child

-The early show kept an air of mystery and the main part of its draw was Ian and Barbara finding out a little bit more every week about their alien kidnappers.
+The early show kept an air of mystery around the Doctor and the main part of its draw was Ian and Barbara finding out a little bit more – every week, about their alien kidnappers.

 The Doctor was played by William Hartnell – a 40 year veteran of stage and screen at the time he took the role of the Doctor.
 His acting credits included the very first Carry on film Carry on Sergeant – 1958 and the TV series The Army game – 1957-61 .